How Much is SASSA Grant in Aid 2025?

 Are you a resident of South Africa who needs social grants to cover your basic expenses?
-Then you need to be aware of the Grant-In-Aid increase.
-SASSA increased this grant to R500 as of 1 April 2024 and is expected to increase by another R10 on 1 October 2024.
+Then, you need to be aware of the Grant-In-Aid increase.
+SASSA increased this grant to R500 as of 1 April 2025 and is expected to increase by another R10 on 1 October 2025.
 Everything you need to know about the SASSA Grant-In-Aid is covered in this article.
 These include who is eligible, how to apply, and when the payment is made.

-How Much is SASSA Grant in Aid 2024?
+How Much is the SASSA Grant in Aid 2025?

-The South African government would be allocating an additional R227 billion over the medium term, with R66 billion of that amount going to social development, according to Finance Minister Enoch Godongwana’s speech on the 2024 budget.
-With the assistance of this funding, the COVID-19 SRD will be extended through 31 March 2024.
+According to Finance Minister Enoch Godongwana’s speech on the 2025 budget, the South African government will allocate an additional R227 billion over the medium term, with R66 billion of that amount going to social development.
+With the assistance of this funding, the COVID-19 SRD will be extended through 31 March 2025.

 R30 billion will also be set aside to guarantee that other social grants are increased in line with inflation.
 This update implies that recipients of SASSA grants can anticipate an increase in their grant amount.